Kyoto Station

 Mimurodo Station

 Mimurotoji Temple is a 15-minute walk from this station.
-This temple, nicknamed “hana-dera” or “flower temple,” is very popular in the spring for its magnificent displays of azalea, rhododendron and hydrangea flowers.
+This temple, nicknamed “hana-dera” or “flower temple,” is popular for its seasonal flower displays, including azaleas, rhododendrons, and especially hydrangeas in early summer.

 Keihan Uji Station

 This station offers the best access to the major sites of Uji.
 A small city on the outskirts of Kyoto, Uji is popular for its tea shops and temples, and most notably for its two UNESCO World Heritage Sites, the Byodoin Temple and Ujigami-jinja Shrine.
-Other attractions include the Tale of Genji Museum, dedicated to the world’s first novel and, in the summer months, there is cormorant fishing on the Uji River.
+Other attractions include the Tale of Genji Museum, dedicated to the world’s first novel, and from July through September there is cormorant fishing on the Uji River.

 An image of heroic samurai Ryoma Sakamoto guards the waiting room at Chushojima Station